"TOWARD A SCIENCE OF CONSCIOUSNESS

 J.H.
 Collins, Art, mythic image, and holistic consciousness in the paleolithic world.

-P. Slurink, Innate structures of experience: Consciousness and the sediments of a history
+P. Slurink, Innate structures of experience: Consciousness and the sediments of a history of choice.

 S. Krippner, Shamanic consciousness as technology and epistemology.